andrewgreenh/promise-challenges/README.md

 To run all tests, run `yarn test` but you can also run tests for a specific challenge by running `yarn test 01` for all test cases for challenge 01-sleep.

+## Solutions

+If you get stuck, feel free to peak at the solutions on the [solution branch](https://github.com/andrewgreenh/promise-challenges/tree/solutions)

 ## The challenges

 ### 01-sleep